 We are pleased to be able to offer both Mantoux testing and BCG immunisation.
 The schools programme for routinely immunising year 8 and 9 children is no longer in force and current recommendations are to immunise babies in areas with high incidence of tuberculosis.
 This generates a postcode lottery and also some uncertainty amongst parents about the importance of having their children immunised against tuberculosis.
 We would certainly recommend immunising any youngster who plans to travel and anyone who may be considering a health care career.
 Children over the age of 6 require Mantoux testing to identify whether they have any natural immunity (or even perhaps latent TB) before proceeding to the BCG immunisation.
 Children under 6 and, of course, babies do not require any testing so it is a much more straightforward procedure.
 We are happy to perform both Mantoux tests and BCG vaccinations on your children should you wish.

 Adults: We offer a Mantoux testing service for adults.
 Two appointments are made for each patient at an interval of 48 – 72 hours.The first is for the test to be administered and the second is for it to be read after the correct time interval has passed.

-Please note due to the current worldwide shortage of vaccine we are unable to offer mantoux testing, but do offer a blood test (Quantiferon) for those who need to prove their TB status.
+Please note we also offer a blood test (Quantiferon) for those who need to prove their TB status.